 Broad match modifier allows you to add a “+” sign to words in your keyword that must be present when a searcher types in a query.
 Otherwise you won’t allow your ad to show.

 Why is this different and sometimes better than regular broad match?

 Because it allows you to be in control and not Google.
 Giving Google the option to show your ads for synonyms or unrelated terms can obviously be a bad idea (and a costly one).

 Here’s a breakdown on how all the match types work:

 The green check mark shows what search terms will show based off the ‘werewolf novels’ keyword and the match type you select.

 This might be a bit too techy for most people, but don’t let that scare you.
-AdWords scripts are usually used for reporting, account alerts, and bulk changes.
+Google Ads scripts are usually used for reporting, account alerts, and bulk changes.
 But they can also be used to help automate your PPC tasks.

 You can then use this benchmark to determine whether the changes you’re making are improving your account QS or not.

 Are you getting healthier, or are you still struggling with that spare tire around your waist?